-Haener’s TD pass lifts Fresno State to 40-37 upset of UCLA
+Haener lifts Fresno State to 40-37 upset of No. 13 UCLA

 The Bulldogs wouldn’t have it long on the ensuing possession when Kelly fumbled after a 13-yard completion.
 UCLA’s Jordan Genmark Heath recovered and returned it 20 yards to the Bulldogs 18.

-UCLA took its first lead since the first quarter when Charbonnet capped off a three-play drive with a 3-yard TD up the middle to put the Bruins up 30-26.
+UCLA took its first lead since the first quarter when Zach Charbonnet capped off a three-play drive with a 3-yard TD up the middle to put the Bruins up 30-26.

+Thompson-Robinson passed for 278 yards and three touchdowns while Phillips had seven receptions for 113 yards and two TDs.
+Charbonnet ran for two touchdowns for the Bruins (2-1), who were ranked for the first time in four years.

+Thompson-Robinson passed for 278 yards and three touchdowns while Phillips had seven receptions for 113 yards and two TDs.
+Charbonnet ran for two touchdowns for the Bruins (2-1), who were ranked for the first time in four years.

+“We definitely made it tough on ourselves.
+We made mistakes and bit ourselves in the foot too many times,” Thompson-Robinson said.

-Rivers opened the scoring with a 1-yard run up the middle with 5:54 remaining in the first quarter to give the Bulldogs a 6-0 lead.
+Rivers scored both of his touchdowns in the first half.
+He opened the scoring with a 1-yard run up the middle with 5:54 remaining in the first quarter to give the Bulldogs a 6-0 lead.
 The 2-point conversion was no good after holder Carson King’s pass was incomplete.

 Rivers then broke a pair of tackles en route to a 36-yard score up the right sideline midway through the second quarter to extend Fresno State’s lead to 20-10.